openshift/ci-docs/content/en/docs/how-tos/onboarding-a-new-component.md

 	 all prow-controlled repos.
 This requires `openshift-merge-robot` to be an admin of the repo.
 We can disable it in prow’s [config.yaml](https://github.com/openshift/release/blob/master/core-services/prow/02_config/_config.yaml)
 1. If a repository is [enrolled in centralized branch management](https://docs.google.com/document/d/1USkRjWPVxsRZNLG5BRJnm5Q1LSk-NtBgrxl2spFRRU8/edit#heading=h.ur4381uqbo8z) and no write permissions is granted to `openshift-merge-robot`, ensure that the `tide/merge-blocker` label exists on the repository.
 Otherwise, [the periodic-openshift-release-merge-blockers job](https://prow.ci.openshift.org/?job=periodic-openshift-release-merge-blockers) would fail.
 See how to create a label at [Github's documentation](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/creating-a-label).

+Additionally, all repositories need the [Openshift CI](https://github.com/apps/openshift-ci) GitHub App installed.
+We plan to eventually replace the bot accounts entirely with that app, but that work is not yet done.

 ## Prow Configuration